segmentio/terraform-segment-data-lakes/README.md

 # Modules

 The repository is split into multiple modules, and each can be used independently:
+### For AWS:
 * [iam](/modules/iam) - IAM roles that give Segment access to your AWS resources.
 * [emr](/modules/emr) - EMR cluster that Segment can submit jobs to load events into your Data Lake.
 * [glue](/modules/glue) - Glue tables that Segment can write metadata to.
+* [lakeformation](modules/lakeformation) (optional) - LakeFormation Permissions can be added to your glue database.
+### For Azure:
+* [databricks](modules/databricks) - Databricks cluster to which Segment can submit jobs to load events into your Data Lake.
+* [mysql](modules/mysql) - MySql Database to which Segment can get the data added to.
+* [serviceprincipal](modules/serviceprincipal) - Service principle password using which Segment can access the databricks cluster.
+* [StorageAccount](modules/StorageAccount) - Storage Account that Segment can write metadata to.

 # Usage